The Chicks hit Simmons Bank Arena for July show - NewsBreak

 NORTH LITTLE ROCK, Ark. – The Chicks will be making a July stop in North Little Rock during their world tour.

 The Chicks, with special guests Wild Rivers, are set to perform at the Simmons Bank Arena on Saturday, July 22, at 7:30 p.m.
-Jason Aldean announced for Walmart AMP concert slate
+Frankie Valli & The Four Seasons set July show at Simmons Bank Arena

 Tickets go on sale Thursday, Feb.
 16, at 10 a.m. and are available at the Simmons Bank Arena box office and Ticketmaster.com .
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.